-Moreover, the Issuer has a low level of borrowings with total borrowings (including current and non-current borrowings) of EUR9.62 million as at 31 December 2013 compared to equity attributable to owners of EUR38.56 million and cash equivalents of EUR969,000.
-However, on or around the time of the Intermediaries Offer, the Company intends to issue up to EUR16,000,000 of convertible 9% fixed rate bonds.
-As a consequence, the Issuer's debt burden and borrowing costs will multiply many times.
-Although the rate of interest payable on the Company's new debt will be at a fixed rate, no assurance can be given that the Company will be able to meet some or all of the additional borrowing costs and/or that total debt will not exceed equity available to owners.
-If the Issuer is unable to remain current in respect of its debt payments this could result in insolvency proceedings, where the holders of Ordinary Shares will receive a distribution only after the cost of proceedings and all creditors have been paid.
-In such circumstances, the holders are likely to receive no distribution at all and when the Company is struck-off the Ordinary Shares will be worthless.
+Moreover, the Issuer has a low level of borrowings with total borrowings (including current and non - current borrowings) of EUR9.62 million as at 31 December 2013 compared to equity attributable to owners of EUR38.56 million and cash equivalents of EUR969,000.
+However, as a consequence of issuing the Bonds, the Issuer's debt burden and borrowing costs will multiply many times.
+Although the rate of interest payable on the Bonds is at a fixed rate, no assurance can be given that the Company will be able to meet some or all of the additional borrowing costs and/or that total debt will not exceed equity available to owners.
+If the Issuer is unable to remain current in respect of its debt payments this could result in insolvency proceedings with the outcome that Bondholders receive only part or none of their initial investment as a dividend from the Issuer's bankruptcy estate.